 Two lots of the cast members - four in total - all have the same first names.
 They are Robert Forster and Robert De Niro, who play Max Cherry and Louis Gara respectively.
 Also Michael Keaton and Michael Bowen, who play Ray Nicolette and Mark Dargus respectively.
 Incidentally the Robert characters and the Michael characters are on opposite sides of the law.

-During the sequence where Ordell is watching TV with Louis, the phone rings and he goes to the kitchen.
-In the fridge there's a picture of Samuel L. Jackson naked inside a bath tub.
+During the sequence where Ordell is watching television with Louis, the phone rings and he goes to the kitchen.
+In the fridge, there's a picture of Samuel L. Jackson naked inside a bath tub.
 This pic is from his role in Goodfellas (1990).

 Quentin Tarantino was criticized for excessive, exploitative violence in preceding hits like Reservoir Dogs (1992) and Pulp Fiction (1994), so his sarcastic response to critics in this film, was to tone down the blood and guts.
 When Melanie is shot by Louis, we don't see anything, and when Ordell kills Louis, we are behind the action, out of view of the bullet contact.